christopherfrieler/android-beans/USAGE.md

 Sometimes it may be necessary to post-process the entire `BeanRegistry`, which holds all the beans.
 This can be achieved by implementing the `BeanRegistryPostProcessor`-interface.
-Once all beans are collected from the `BeanConfiguration`s, the `void postProcess(BeanRigistry)`-method of all `BeanRegistryPostProcessor`-beans will be invoked.
+Once all beans are collected from the `BeanConfiguration`s, the `postProcess(beanRegistry: BeanRegistry)`-function of all `BeanRegistryPostProcessor`-beans will be invoked.